VadimKroytor/Mobile-Dev-Apps/README.md

 ### Apendix

+-> The UI of the Mortgage Calculator, BMI, and Quiz Minigame App can be seen in the "UI-of-Apps.pdf" file.

 -> Please note that API 14: Android 4.0 was used to implement these apps.
 As such, the build configurations of certain apps will need to be modified to older versions.
 This would include adding older dependencies to the build.gradle file in specific apps.

 -> The concepts and design of these applications were a part of my YorkU Computer Science cirriculum which focused on mobile development.